EU steps up pressure for Greek national unity

 His comments came after conservative Greek opposition leader Antonis Samaras demanded that socialist Prime Minister George Papandreou resign before he was prepared to discuss a transitional government leading to elections.

-Rehn insisted that the current parliament must first endorse the new bailout plan and implementation measures so Greece can receive the next instalment of urgently needed international loans.
+Rehn insisted that the current parliament must first endorse the new bailout plan and implementation measures so Greece can receive the next installment of urgently needed international loans.

 The Greek government has said it will run out of money in mid-December, when it faces the next big bond redemptions, unless it receives an 8 billion euro aid ($11 billion) tranche originally due last month.

-"It is essential that all the major political forces commit themselves both to the negotiation of the second programme, including the debt reduction by the private sector, and endorsing in the parliament the new programme as well as the concrete measures needed to implement it," he said.
+"It is essential that all the major political forces commit themselves both to the negotiation of the second program, including the debt reduction by the private sector, and endorsing in the parliament the new program as well as the concrete measures needed to implement it," he said.

 Rehn said Athens' European partners "faced last week a breach of confidence by Greece which meant that Greece took itself on a course that would lead it outside the euro zone.